A business that generates passive income seems too good to be true. But these types of businesses are out there.

 8. Bounce House Business

-The great thing about this business is that you can do it on the side and set appointments according to your schedule.
+The best part of this business is that you can run it on the side and schedule appointments around your other commitments.

 For more information on how to start a bounce house business, read my article on the topic here.